openhab/openhab-android/CONTRIBUTING.md

 **Do we use fragments in our activities?
 If yes, are they necessary?**

 The answer to the first question is 'it depends'.
 They should be used whenever it makes sense to use them.
+E.g. for very simple activities like the LogActivity, we don't use fragments, otherwise we do.

 **Should my code be tested?
 If yes to which degree?**